vbontempi/solution-tutorials/openshift-microservices.md

 Since there is only one pod, viewing the application logs will be straight forward.

 1. Ensure that you're in the **Topology** view of the **Developer** perspective.
-2. Navigate to your Pod by selecting your app, then clicking the name of the Pod under **Pods**.
+2. Navigate to your Pod by selecting your app.
-3. Click on **View Logs** next to your Pods to see streaming logs from your running application.
+3. Click on **View Logs** next to the name of the Pod under **Pods** to see streaming logs from your running application.
 If you're still generating traffic, you should see log messages for every request being made.

    ![Pod Logs](images/solution55-openshift-microservices/ocp45-pod-logs.png)